Prathameshworks247/Dodgy-Stock-Predictions/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request with your improvements.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+Please take a look at the [LICENSE](LICENSE) file for details.

 ## Contact
-For any questions or feedback, please contact [your email].
+For any questions or feedback, don't hesitate to get in touch with prathameshworks247@gmail.com.

 ---